 No less important, investors must also choose a reputable broker.
 With a good reputation, they can make all transaction requests from investors of investment transactions properly.

 Leading Brokerage Company in Singapore

 There are various best brokerage companies in Singapore.
 As an investor, you can choose the suitable one.
-Here are the list of leading brokerage companies in Singapore.
+Here is the list of leading brokerage companies in Singapore:

 - CGS-CIMB iTrade

 - Tiger Brokers

 The presence of a broker will facilitate investors in making investment transactions to buy or sell shares or other financial instruments.
 Various types of brokers can be an option for investors in conducting investment transactions.
 However, make sure that you can carefully choose the right broker and have legality as an investor.
 So, the investors can avoid investment fraud activities.